nsacyber/RandPassGenerator/README.md

 -k N	  {Generate N random keys of the specified strength}

+-enc	   {Encrypt generated random key using a random password that is at least a 16 characters (256-bit AES) and write to file named the Key ID (KEY_ID.enc).
+A prompt for a random random password to us will appear.
+Users should generate a random password to use for encryption prior to generating keys. ("java -jar RandPassGenerator.jar -pw 1 -str 96" will generate a 16 character password).}

+-decrypt   {Decrypt encrypted key file using a random password that is at least a 16 characters and save as text file (KEY_ID_decrypted.txt).
+A prompt for the name of the encrypted file to decrypt will appear, then a prompt for the random password to use will appear.}

 Unusual options:

 -pplen M  {When generating passphrases, longest word should be M letters long (minimum value of M is 3)}